Aeroluna/LunaCoopMod/README.md

 - Added autocast to Widow Mine Burrow.
 - Reworked Executioner Missiles to shoot a missile at a nearby enemy that splits into 5 missiles.
-- Fixed bug where unburrowed Widow Mines showed a range indicator after researching Black Market Launchers (Fun Fact: It didn't even show the correct range).
+- Fixed a bug where unburrowed Widow Mines showed a range indicator after researching Black Market Launchers (Fun Fact: It didn't even show the correct range).
 - Added a visual red light on top after researching Black Market Launchers.

 These changes should make Widow Mines more viable at pushing into enemy bases.
 Autocasting burrow particularly helps when training Widow Mines at the front lines.